-Make a batch of these healthy overnight oatmeal recipes for a quick and easy grab-and-go breakfast throughout the week.
+These healthy overnight oatmeal recipes make for a quick and easy grab-and-go breakfast throughout the week.

 Fresh fruit and nuts add fiber and nutrients as well as color, flavor and crunch, and unsweetened Silk Original Soymilk provides 8 grams of heart-healthy, plant powered protein.
 We have dairy intolerances in our family, so Silk Original Soymilk provides a great dairy-free alternative that’s non-GMO, naturally low in saturated fat, has no cholesterol, and tastes creamy and delicious.

 What I love about healthy overnight oatmeal recipes is that you can make a batch of it at the beginning of the week and have enough to grab-and-go for the entire week.
 There’s no cooking involved.
 You can even add the fruit ahead of time to save an extra step in the morning.

 I’ve come up with twenty healthy overnight oatmeal recipe combinations that will keep breakfast exciting for weeks on end (scroll down to the end of this post for all the combinations and nutrition facts).
 I’ll be making batches of these for my husband to take to work this summer – they’re the perfect grab-and-go breakfast.

 These healthy overnight oats will give you enough energy pre-workout, fill your belly in the morning before work, and would make a great afternoon snack to tide you over until dinnertime.
 Each jar packs a punch of protein and fiber to keep you fueled up and control “hanger.”

 Try different combinations of fruits and nuts for something different each day.